lu-harr/lu-harr.github.io/_pages/teaching/how_to_poster.md

 - …have clinical training?
 Have statistical training?
 Have some specialist knowledge relevant to the focus of the event your are presenting at?
-Remember, at every global health conference there is a poor lost modeller (me) who has no idea about
+  *Remember, at every global health conference there is a poor lost modeller (me) who has no idea about the physical/clinical/ecological details of your research that are important to you!*

 ### Layout